-2.3.
-Percent Differential
+C. Percent Differential

-Percent differential relays create a restraining signal in addition to the differential signal and apply a percent (restrained) characteristic.
+Percent differential relays create a restraining signal in addition to the differential signal and apply a percent (biased) characteristic.
 The choices of the restraining signal include "sum", "average" and "maximum" of the bus currents.
 The choices of the characteristic include typically single-slope and double-slope characteristics.